Skip to content

 The Bluesky logo, a stylized butterfly; and the fediverse logo, a multicolored pentacle and pentagram

-Join the discussion on Bluesky and infosec.exchange!
+Join the discussion on Bluesky, infosec.exchange, and lemmy.world

 A Mastodon post from Marco Rogers (@polotek@social.polotek.net): I still maintain that the at protocol means that bluesky should be included in the definition of "the fediverse".
 I know it will take people some time to come around on that.
 And certainly bsky still has some promises to deliver on.
 But the actual fediverse will be so much messier than what people have in their heads right now.
 The lines will all be blurry and gray.
 By design.